-15 Ways you can help your forgetful child remember more
+15 Simple ways you can help a forgetful child remember better

 If your child is having trouble remembering things in school or at home, you can help them with these simple ways so they can remember more easily and retain information for longer.

 A lot of kids these days have trouble keeping their attention on one thing.
 They walk around during meal times, or fidget with toys when they should be doing their homework.
 No, he didn’t choose to ignore you.
 Yes, it’s probably normal.
 More often than not, you just have a forgetful child.
 But how to help a forgetful child?
 Because it can be quite frustrating as a parent to deal with one.

 You don’t have to blame him or her though.
 Sometimes, their memory is the culprit because kids’ brains are also figuring out how to remember.
 Other times, they may have learning disabilities or attention deficit hyperactivity disorder.

 It’s common for many children experience difficulty with their working memory, or the ability to keep information in mind available for use.
 Some kids have a hard time recalling information, and often the problem goes unrecognized well into their adulthood.

 Our kids will struggle with attention at some point, and this may have an effect on learning and academic success.
 So it’s important to understand how memory works and the ways we can strengthen memories with the following exercises.
 Here’s how to help a forgetful child.